Asbestos Exposure and Cancer Risk

 Alcohol is the common term for ethanol or ethyl alcohol, a chemical substance found in alcoholic beverages such as beer, hard cider, malt liquor, wines, and distilled spirits (liquor).
 Alcohol is produced by the fermentation of sugars and starches by yeast.
 Alcohol is also found in some medicines, mouthwashes, and household products (including vanilla extract and other flavorings).
 This fact sheet focuses on cancer risks associated with the consumption of alcoholic beverages.

-• 12 ounces of beer
+• 12 ounces of beer (a standard bottle)

-• 8–10 ounces of malt liquor
+• 8–10 ounces of malt liquor (a standard serving size)

-• 5 ounces of wine
+• 5 ounces of wine (a typical glass)

-• 1.5 ounces, or a “shot,” of 80-proof distilled spirits (liquor)
+• 1.5 ounces of 80-proof liquor or distilled spirits (a “shot”)

 These amounts are used by public health experts in developing health guidelines about alcohol consumption and to provide a way for people to compare the amounts of alcohol they consume.
 However, they may not reflect the typical serving sizes people may encounter in daily life.